Create a category

 ...

-Category registration
+## Category registration

 More information right [here](/odailyquests/configuration/configuration-file.md#quests-per-category).

-Once this is done, you don't need to do anything else.
 Your category will be loaded automatically, and quests will be assigned to you!

-Use in commands and placeholders
+## Use in commands and placeholders

-If, for example, your file is woodcutter.yml
+If, for example, your file is `woodcutter.yml`, then your category is called `woodcutter`. \

-To display all quests in the category, you will need to use the command /dq show woodcutter
+To display all quests in the category, you will need to use the command `/dq show woodcutter`.\

-A placeholder will look like %odailyquests_woodcutter_5%
+A placeholder will look like `%odailyquests_woodcutter_5%`.